-Accounts payable are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
-Accounts payable are classified as current liabilities if payment is due within one (1) year after the reporting period.
+Accounts payable represent liabilities for goods and services provided to the Company prior to the end of the financial year which are unpaid.
+The amounts are unsecured and are usually paid within 30 days of recognition.
+Accounts payable are classified as current liabilities if payment is due within twelve (12) months after the reporting period.
 If not, they are presented as non-current liabilities.